wandb/docs/docs/reference-guide/reports/reports-faq.md

 **What is WYSIWYG?**

 WYSIWYG is an acronym for What You See Is What You Get.
 It refers to a type of editor where the content always looks the same, whether you're editing or presenting.
-In contrast, W\&B reports used to have Markdown editors, where you edit in [Markdown](https://www.markdownguide.org) and have to switch to preview mode to see what it'll end up looking like.
-W\&B reports are now fully WYSIWYG.
+In contrast, W&B reports used to have Markdown editors, where you edit in [Markdown](https://www.markdownguide.org) and have to switch to preview mode to see what it'll end up looking like.
+W&B reports are now fully WYSIWYG.

 **Why change to WYSIWYG?**